 We should make the Daily Mile part of every childhood and watch as it improves our children’s health and wellbeing now and for the rest of their lives.”

 Part of Alex’s plans include a countywide celebration event for those schools participating in The Daily Mile, which will be linked to the county finals of the Hertfordshire Schools Games programme.
 She is also looking into a range of athlete visits to participating schools, whereby high-profile sports men and women will act as role models for school pupils – encouraging them to incorporate physical activity and exercise into their daily lives.

 Alex, who is currently studying part time for a Master’s degree in Sport Business and Leadership at Loughborough University London, is available to visit schools and address leadership teams and governors on how The Daily Mile can be embedded in school life, and to provide resources to support such initiatives.

-In welcoming Alex’s appointment, and the new role for the County Sports Partnership in the Hertfordshire’s Daily Mile programme, HSP Partnership Director John O’Callaghan said:
+In welcoming Alex’s appointment, and the new role for the Active Partnership in the Hertfordshire’s Daily Mile programme, HSP Director John O’Callaghan said: